- Conformance Assessment

 You should place your 510(k) in a temporary, inexpensive binder.
 DO NOT permanently bind the submission.
 FDA will take the submission out of whatever binding in which it was submitted, 3-hole punch the left margin, and put the 510(k) in a 3-ring "jacket" for review.
 Paper size should be 8.5 inches by 11 inches.

-You must submit two copies of your 510(k) to the address below.
+You must submit two copies of your 510(k).
 One of your two copies must be submitted in electronic format.
 FDA does NOT return the 510(k) submission after review.
 You should retain a copy of your 510(k) for your records.
-Submissions should be sent to:
+Your medical device submission package should be sent to CDRH’s or CBER’s Document Control Center (DCC).
+The current mailing address for CDRH’s DCC and a link to CBER’s DCC’s mailing address are provided on the eCopy Program for Medical Device Submissions webpage.

 We recommend that you send your 510(k) to FDA by a method which will provide a signed receipt of delivery, e.g., registered mail with a return receipt or a commercial delivery service.
-Submitters should receive an acknowledgment letter from FDA, including the assigned 510(k) number, within two weeks of delivery.
-If the 510(k) acknowledgement letter is not received after 2 weeks contact the Division of Small Manufacturers, International and Consumer Assistance (DSMICA) for assistance.
+Submitters should receive an acknowledgment letter from FDA, including the assigned 510(k) number, within one week of delivery.
 510(k) Submission Process describes the review process after the submission is received by FDA.
+Traditional, Special, and Abbreviated 510(k)s require the same 510(k) review fee.
+Do NOT send the fee with the submission.
+Information on how to submit the fee can be found at 510(k) Review Fees.

 Traditional, Special, and Abbreviated 510(k)s require the same 510(k) review fee.
 Do NOT send the fee with the submission.
 Information on how to submit the fee can be found at 510(k) Review Fees.